-Tunnel Explorer tours bring to life this most important part of Ramsgate’s history.
+Tours bring to life this most important part of Ramsgate’s history.
 As the town above was devastated, inhabitants took up residence in the tunnels.
 In 1940 over 300 families were living permanently in the evolving underground city.
-Guides will tell the story and bring it to life with residents’ anecdotes as they conduct tours around authentic stage sets in the original tunnels.

 The Free-to-enter 'Tunnel Museum and Home Front Collection' is now open within the Tunnels.
 It features displays ranging from Ramsgate's part in World War One, through the construction and use of the Tunnels, to the eventual closure, dereliction and reopening.
 It's also displays part of Tunnels collection of Home Front memorabilia

 Access: Uneven floors during tunnel tours.
-Whelchairs permitted but may be difficult to operate.
+Wheelchairs permitted but may be difficult to operate.
 Cool, damp atmosphere 11 degrees celsius.
-Sturdy footwear recommended.
+Sturdy footwear recommended